wcko87/rabiribi-map-editing/docs/events/entities.md

 Direction modifiers can be used along with type modifiers if you place the direction modifier in the event stack.

+**Note:** If an NPC walks into a left/right Direction Modifier tile, the NPC immediately turns to face that direction.
+This can be used to prevent NPCs from walking off ledges.

 # Entity List

 Names based off -debugshowevents tile names.